georgematheos/georgematheos.github.io/content/publication/22pnas/index.md

 ---
-title: 'SMCP3: SMC with Probabilistic Program Proposals'
+title: 'Brain computation as fast spiking neural Monte Carlo inference in probabilistic programs'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - alexlew
   - admin
-  - Matin Ghavamizadeh
+  - andrewbolton
-  - Nishad Gothoskar
+  - McCoy Becker
-  - Stuart Russell
+  - Cameron Freer
   - Vikash K. Mansinghka

 # Author notes (optional)